 But even where the woman appears to have more immediate control over her earnings, she is often faced with the expectation, and the sense of duty, that her income will almost entirely be used for the shelter, food, education and health of other family members in a manner that male earnings are not expected to be.
 (This is the corollary of the ‘instrumental’ argument for women’s economic empowerment, that women having greater access to and control over resources leads to better development outcomes for their children – see for example page 5 of the World Development Report 2012, Gender equality and development.)

 And even where both partners share the burden of household costs, very often the husband makes the key financial decisions without reference to the women in the household.

 Dignified Work – The way forward

 CARE now has two major initiatives addressing the Dignified Work agenda.
-The first is our work in Latin America supporting domestic workers.
-The second is bringing together our programmes and influencing in Asia to build a stronger and more focused regional effort across the garment, agriculture and tourism sectors to have a positive impact on millions of women workers in Asia in both formal and informal employment.
+(Updated October 2019:) The first is our work in Latin America supporting domestic workers.
+The second is working across the garment industry, primarily in Asia, to have a positive impact on millions of women workers in both formal and informal employment.